kirha-ai/kirha-mcp-gateway/README.md

 ### Plan mode

 - `create-tool-planning`: Prepares a query and generates a plan_id for later execution.
-This tool allows creating a plan in advance, which can then be reviewed before being executed.
+This tool enables creating a plan in advance, which can then be reviewed before execution.
 - `execute-tool-planning`: Executes a previously created plan by providing its plan_id.
 This step runs the predefined plan and returns the result.

 ## Installation